GreenAI-Uppa/GreenAI-Uppa.github.io/index.md

 <img src="images/sebastien.png" align="center" width="200"/>
 After a PHD thesis defended in 2008, at [Institut de Marseille](https://www.i2m.univ-amu.fr) Sebastien worked as Associated professor at [Université d'Angers](https://www.univ-angers.fr/fr/index.html) in the lab [LAREMA](https://math.univ-angers.fr/LAREMA/) where he defended his Habilitation thesis in 2014.
 He found the AI start-up [LumeanAI](https://www.lumenai.fr/) in 2015 and the non-profit organization [IAPau](http://www.iapau.fr/) in 2016.
-Since 2020, he is researcher at the [LMAP](https://lma-umr5142.univ-pau.fr/fr/index.html) at [Université de Pau et des Pays de l'Adour](https://www.univ-pau.fr/fr/index.html) and created the GreenAi UPPA Group.
+Since 2020, he is researcher at the [LMAP](https://lma-umr5142.univ-pau.fr/fr/index.html) at [Université de Pau et des Pays de l'Adour](https://www.univ-pau.fr/fr/index.html) and created the GreenAI UPPA Group.
 His research interest are online learning, mathematical statistics, information theory for machine learning  and more recently, in the applications of these activities to deep learning techniques and environmental challenges.
 For contact, send an email at sebastien[dot]loustau[at]univ-pau.fr